-The continued spread of COVID-19 and the efforts to contain the virus, including the successful implementation of vaccination programs or the imposition of any future additional stay-at-home orders and travel restrictions, could, among other things: (1) cause changes in consumer and business spending, borrowing and saving habits, which may affect the demand for loans and other products and services we offer, as well as the creditworthiness of potential and current borrowers; (2) cause our borrowers to be unable to meet existing payment obligations, particularly those borrowers that may be disproportionately affected by business shut downs and travel restrictions, such as those operating in the travel, lodging, retail, and entertainment industries, resulting in increases in loan delinquencies, problem assets, and foreclosures; (3) cause the value of collateral for loans, especially real estate, to decline in value; (4) reduce the availability and productivity of our employees; (5) require us to increase our allowance for credit losses; (6) cause our vendors and counterparties to be unable to meet existing obligations to us; (7) negatively impact the business and operations of third party service providers that perform critical services for our business; (8) impede our ability to close mortgage loans, if appraisers and title companies are unable to perform their functions; (9) cause the value of our securities portfolio to decline; and (10) cause the net worth and liquidity of loan guarantors to decline, impairing their ability to honor commitments to us.
+The continuation of the COVID-19 pandemic and the efforts to contain the virus, including effects of economic stimulus, and the exhaustion or expiration of stimulus benefits, could, among other things: (i) reduce the demand for loans and other financial services; (ii) result in increases in loan delinquencies, problem assets, and foreclosures; (iii) cause the value of collateral for loans, especially real estate, to decline in value; (iv) reduce the availability and productivity of our employees; (v) cause our vendors and counterparties to be unable to meet existing obligations to us; (vi) negatively impact the business and operations of third-party service providers that perform critical services for our business; (vii) cause the value of our securities portfolio to decline; and (viii). cause the net worth and liquidity of loan guarantors to decline, impairing their ability to honor commitments to us.